Manojkumar8497/Angular-Quiz-App/README.md

 I've used Angular, Angular Material, and Firebase for this project.
 The Angular Material plays the main role for the UI side and I used the firebase as a server-side.

 I've taken the Quiz data from the cloud firestore database.
-Before starting the project, Create one firebase cloud firestore database for quiz data.
+Before starting the project, Create one cloud firestore database in firebase.
 After that, you're able to see this screen.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Manojkumar8497/Angular-Quiz-App/master/src/assets/img/creds-firebase.jpg"/>